KraXen72/svelte-flask-vite/README.md

 # Svelte.js + Flask

-A super simple example of using Flask to serve a Svelte app and use it as a backend server.
+A super simple example of using Flask to serve a Svelte app and use it as a backend server. doesen't actually use vite lol because i couldn't figure out how to set it up...

 Run the following for development: